Connect with others who understand.

 Add Weight to Your Hand

-Wearing something heavy on your wrist, like a weighted bracelet or a heavier watch, may help reduce the amount of trembling you experience.
-Sometimes, the sensory feedback that your hand is heavier than usual can trigger the brain to stop or reduce trembling.
-This may not work for everyone who experiences tremors, but it’s an easy remedy to try.
+Wearing something heavy on your wrist, like a weighted bracelet or a heavier watch, may help reduce tremors.
+The extra weight provides sensory feedback that can sometimes signal the brain to stop or calm the trembling.
+This trick doesn’t work for everyone who experiences tremors, but it’s a simple and low-risk option to try.

 Talk to Your Doctor